ThemeSaverApp/themesaver/README.md

 </p>

 ## What Is A Linux Rice ?
-The term 'rice' is used to describe a person's unix deskton where someone has customized their desktop such as the icons, panels, or system interface.
+The term 'rice' is used to describe a person's unix desktop where someone has customized their desktop such as the icons, panels, or system interface.
 A great place to find different linux rice is the r/unixporn subreddit.

-## Why Should You Use The App
+## Why Should You Use This App
 Setting up a rice takes a lot of work.
-You need to install the themes, copy the themes to their specific folders and if you find a rice you like it could be a little hard copying the file to the specific place if your a noob to ricing.
-Wont it be simple if you could just download one file which you can install on your system with one click without wasting your time copy pasting the several dotfiles.
+You need to install, copy the themes to their specific folders and if you find a rice you like it could be hard copying the file to the specific place if you're a noob in ricing.
+Wouldnt it be simple if you could just download one file which you can install on your system with one click without wasting your time copy pasting the several dotfiles.

 ## Screenshots
 ![AllWindows](https://raw.githubusercontent.com/techcoder20/ThemeSaver/main/Screenshots/AllWindows.png)